 If you are short on time you can also see our personal favorite activities for Waimea.

 Activities and Attractions in Waimea

 If you like going local as well as good breakfasts, we suggest you go for breakfast at one of Waimea’s Saturday farmers markets for a good start of your day.
-At night, you can get your fill (and Mexican food) at the Big Island Brewhaus, which serves very tasty homemade beer and is another “must-taste” in Waimea.
+At night the Big Island Brewhaus serves very tasty homemade beer and is a “must-taste” in Waimea.

 Outdoor Activities in and around Waimea